-If you haven’t been approved for a PPP loan, there is still a way to get some financial relief through tax credits.
+Get some financial relief through tax credits if you haven’t been approved for a PPP loan, there is still a way to.
 The employee retention tax credit can be taken quarterly throughout 2020, amounting to a max of $5,000 per employee.
 You might want to talk with your accountant to learn more about this tax credit, but it could provide your small business with significant relief.

 While these programs may prove helpful in keeping your head above water while things get back to normal, your small business will likely need to make some changes to thrive during and after the crisis.
 Smart entrepreneurs are using this time to pivot their businesses online, providing virtual services that they used to provide in-person.
 They also are exploring digital means of marketing, including creating new content, optimizing their social media, building online courses and webinars, and more!
 To help, I’ve created this free workflow with tips, tricks, and suggestions that I’ve used to help my online business thrive for the last 20 years!
 Feel free to download it today!

-And if you’re still struggling with how to pivot your business online, I’d be delighted to give you a hand personally.
+Struggling with how to pivot your business online?
+I’d be delighted to give you a hand personally.
 Contact me ASAP, and we can start building a digital-first strategy that will not only keep your small business going today, but also help you thrive in the years to come!